zenotech/pyepic/docs/source/examples.rst

     # List cluster with a filter for a queue name
     clusters = client.catalog.list_clusters(queue_name="gpu")

-    # List clusters with a filter for a particular application versions, for example list applications above gives "OpenFOAM v1606" ID=12
+    # List clusters with a filter for a particular application versions, filter using the app_codes from the catalog endpoint
-    clusters = client.catalog.list_clusters(application_id=12)
+    clusters = client.catalog.list_clusters(allowed_apps="cfx:16.1")

 An example json response is shown below.
-The id listed is the batch queue id needed when submitting an EPIC job to that queue.
+The id listed is the queue_code is used when submitting an EPIC job to that queue.

 .. code-block:: json